FailAcademy/learning/adp-vancouver/_lessons/week-01/02-databases-postgres2.md

 ## Learning Objectives

-* Describe the difference between 'Foreign key' and 'Primary key'.
+* Describe the difference between "foreign key" and "primary key".
 * Add constraints to our Postgres schema.
-* Query a 'linking table'
+* Query a "link table"
 * Connect our Express app to a local Postgres database.
 * Query a local Postgres database from our Express app using `node-postgres`
-* Discover a new pattern of abstraction for dealing with methods that perform data-access.
 * Implement Full-Text search.

 ---